 - Bread: Baked in local ovens and delivered to you every other week.
 Our current partners are Brake Bread, Honey and Rye Bakehouse, and Bakers Field Flour and Bread.
-All three bake bread made from all regionally sourced organic grains.
+All three bake bread made from regionally sourced grains.
 We make an effort to work with bakers who are rooted in their community.

 - Eggs: Laid by happy chickens that eat organic feed and graze freely when possible.
 You have the option to have them delivered every week or every other.
 Sunshine Harvest Farm has been our egg partner for three seasons, and members love their brown-shelled, hearty-yolked eggs by the dozen.

 - Maker Medley: Made by a local food business, one item delivered every other week.
 All products are either made in The Good Acre’s commercial kitchen or one like it.
 Producers use local ingredients when possible, and all items are vegetarian.

-- Honey: Created by bees in the Metro area, delivered by the pound monthly (ON BIKE).
+- Honey: Created by bees in the Metro area, delivered by the pound monthly.
 Beez Kneez keeps hives all over St. Paul, Minneapolis, and at farms in the surrounding area.
-Each month you’ll get one pound of a different variety
+Each month you’ll get one pound of a different variety.

 - Peak-Season Fruit: This add-on is sold out for the 2023 season.
 Minnesota’s peak fruit season is chock full of delicious raspberries, strawberries, pears, and more but they are hard for us to procure on a large scale.
-So with this add-on option, you’ll get six special deliveries of local farm-fresh fruits as part of your share, in addition to the usual melons and apples all members will receive.
+So with this add-on option, you’ll get eight special deliveries of local farm-fresh fruits as part of your share, in addition to the usual melons and apples all members will receive.